-In the May 2018 elections, AAH won 15 seats in the Iraqi parliament-a significant increase from the one seat it had won in the 2014 elections.
-Under the newly-formed government, AAH member Abdul-Amir Hamdani was given the position of minister of culture.
+Consequently, its performance in elections improved.
+Around one year after victory over ISIS was declared, in the May 2018 elections, AAH won 15 seats in the Iraqi parliament-a significant increase from the one seat it had won in the 2014 elections.
+Under the subsequently-formed government, AAH member Abdul-Amir Hamdani was given the position of minister of culture.
 On July 13, 2018, Iraqi protesters in the country's south attacked the political offices of AAH and other Iran-backed groups as they called for Iran to withdraw from Iraq.